apache/mynewt-site/docs/chapter2/project2.md

 ### Objective

 The goal of this tutorial is to download a generic firmware skeleton ("bootstrap image") that applies to any hardware and then throw in additional applicable eggs to generate a build for a specific board.
+In the process you will be exposed to more Mynewt terms and Newt tool commands.

 The following target hardware chips are covered: